bodiwael/Pneumonia-Disease-Detection-using-Machine-Learning/README.md

 # Pneumonia Disease Detection using Machine Learning (CNN)

+## Note

+Project is developed based on this repo "https://github.com/vbookshelf/Child-Pneumonia-Diagnoser", but we have developed new special features and also models accuracy has been enhanced

 ## Introduction

-This project aims to develop a machine learning model using Convolutional Neural Networks (CNN) to detect pneumonia from chest X-ray images.
+Project aims to develop a machine learning model using Convolutional Neural Networks (CNN) to detect pneumonia from chest X-ray images.
 Pneumonia is a severe lung infection, and early detection is crucial for effective treatment.
 This project leverages the power of CNNs to automate the detection process, providing a reliable tool for healthcare professionals.

 ![Pneumonia Detection](assets/img1.png)